AEW Dynamite preview: The card for Wednesday's return to Chicago - Pro Wrestling Dot Net

 -Pac and Penta El Zero Meido vs. Malakai Black and Brody King.

-We are looking for reports from next week’s AEW Dynamite in Chicago.
+We are looking for reports from anyone attending AEW Dynamite in Chicago.
 If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment